Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 There are a few important subfolders to be aware of:

 ### `/src`
-This subfolder contains the HTML, CSS, and Python files that are used for the Qiskit themes.
+This subfolder contains the HTML, CSS, and Python files that are used for the `qiskit-ecosystem` theme.
 It has these folders:

-* `assets`: CSS and JavaScript for the `qiskit` theme.
+* `assets`: CSS
-* `ecosystem`: the code for the `qiskit-ecosystem` theme, which is built on top of the base `qiskit` theme.
-This folder only has overrides.
-* `theme`: static files, like HTML templates, for the `qiskit` theme.
+* `theme`: HTML templates and the `theme.conf` config file

 The top-level Python files are used for logic used by the theme, such as `translations.py` determining what URLs the HTML should use for translations support.

 ### `/example_docs`
 This subfolder contains a scaled down version of the Sphinx build that builds the documentation for the Qiskit repos.

 It pulls styles from the `/src` subfolder.
-You can check any changes you are making to theme by building the documentation (see running locally section) and opening the HTML files generated in `example_docs/docs/_qiskit_build` and `example_docs/docs/_ecosystem_build`.
+You can check any changes you are making to theme by building the documentation (see running locally section) and opening the HTML files generated in `example_docs/docs/_build`.

 ### `/docs_guide`
 This subfolder contains guidance on how to write documentation and build sphinx projects for Qiskit and Qiskit Ecosystem projects.
 You can view the fully rendered docs guide at https://qisk.it/docs-guide